reduxframework/redux-framework/readme.txt

 </ul>

 <h4>🔐 Privacy</h4>
 Redux does not interact with end users on your website.
-If a product is using Redux the option panel will cease to function without Redux.
+If a product is using Redux, the option panel will cease to function without Redux.

 For more details on our privacy policy: [https://redux.io/privacy](https://redux.io/privacy) For more details on our terms and conditions: [https://redux.io/terms](https://redux.io/terms)